-- 3.251 Each student organization must comply with the following requirements for sponsors upon submission of an application for registration: - The Director of Student Activities shall be the sponsor of the Student Government. - b.
-Every Victoria College student

-- club shall have a faculty sponsor; all faculty sponsors shall serve at their own request. - 3.252 The definition and responsibilities of student organization sponsors are as follows: - a.
-A sponsor is a faculty or staff member who is interested in the purposes of the organization and who is willing to assume the responsibilities cited below. - b.
-Sponsor responsibilities include: - (1) giving guidance and counsel to the officers and members in carrying out the purposes of the organization;

-(2) meeting with the members of the organization at their regular meetings;

-ings; (3) assuming overall responsibility

-for day-to-day supervision and activities of the club or organization; (4) ensuring that activities of the organization adhere to all College policies and procedures;
+- 3.251 Each student organization must comply with the following requirements for advisors upon submission of an application for registration: - a.
+The Director of Student Activities shall be the advisor of the Student Government. - b.
+Every Victoria College student club shall have a faculty advisor; all faculty advisors shall serve at their own request. - 3.252 The definition and responsibilities of student organization advisors are as follows: - A advisor is a faculty or staff member who is interested in the purposes of the organization and who is willing to assume the responsibilities cited below. - b.
+Advisor responsibilities include: - giving guidance and counsel to the officers and members in carrying out the purposes of the organization; meeting with the members of the organization at their regular meetings; - (3) assuming overall responsibility for day-to-day supervision and activities of the club or organization; - (4) ensuring that activities of the organization adhere to all College policies and procedures; - (5) ensuring that organization members adhere to all College policies and procedures when engaged in organization- and College-related activities, whether on campus or off campus (including College-related travel); and

-- (5) ensuring that organization members adhere to all College policies and procedures when engaged in organization- and College-related activities, whether on campus or off campus (including College-related travel); and - (6) ensuring that organization members who do not comply with College policies when engaged in organizational activity, on or off campus, are subject to College disciplinary procedures as outlined in Article I of the Victoria College Code of Student Conduct Student Rights and Responsibilities.
+(6) ensuring that organization members who do not comply with College policies when engaged in organizational activity, on or off campus, are subject to College disciplinary procedures as outlined in Article I of the Victoria College Code of Student Conduct - Student Rights and Responsibilities.